g7sim/cmsimple-XH-CL/README.md

 You can  in this case take the top 2 lines of the config.php of the download-version and exchange them with the top of the config.php.
 Then You have again the password 'test'.

+* This version has an integrated full-backup from the Cmsimple_XH - forum ( start with : ...de/?backup ) which appears after a while under userfiles (filebrowser).

 * The final version will have a different admin-ui and other templates